wp-plugins/wishpond-social-campaigns/readme.txt

 Run Social Contests & Promotions on your Wordpress site, Facebook Page and anywhere else.
 Run Sweepstakes, Photo Contests and more with one easy plugin.

-This plugin lets you have access to the Wishpond Social Contests right from your wordpress admin.
+This plugin lets you have access to the Wishpond Social Contests right from your wordpress admin, and so much more.

 **Why use Wishpond’s Wordpress Plugin?**